Hathaway-Shan/leetcodeProblems/README.md

 1. **Number** and **parseInt** only have about 15 digits of decimal precision.
    If the number you're dealing with is larger than that you'll probably need to use **BigInt**, or do an array operation from the back that effects only a small portion.
+   See Plus One and Add to Array-form of Integer for examples.

 2. **Objects** and **Arrays** cannot be compared with === or == even if their contents are identical do it in a loop or something.